 When is Ash Wednesday, oh – it’s today!
 Okay, sorry for the sarcasm, but it’s the Wednesday 46 days before Easter Sunday.
 Let’s look at today, and Lent.

-Ash Wednesday marks the first day of Lent.
-This year, it also marks the first day of the Lent 2019 Experiment where I am spending 40 days writing on 40 topics surrounding Lent and living a life of faith (with humor.)
-As noted, this is a side topic from the typical Digital Mom Blog topics of technology, parenting and geekery.
-If this isn’t your thing, no worries – just hit next and we will catch you later.
+This is a side topic from the typical Digital Mom Blog topics of funny memes technology, parenting and geekery.
+If this isn’t your thing, no worries – just hit next.

 As noted before, I am not a theological expert.
 I don’t play one on t.v. nor on the internet.
 I am just a lifestyle blogger who decided to attribute part of my Lent season in writing on something personal.
 I’ll be sourcing where I get any info when anything in regards to facts are given.